georgevremescu/CapacityPlanning/design-doc.md

 People are only ever created, read, updated, or deleted in the context of their team (`/api/teams/{id}/people/**`) — there's no standalone person management.

-**Note on numeric types:** `storyPoints`/`estimatedStoryPoints` were changed from `double` to `int` during the code-review pass, deliberately scoped to *just* those fields — they're used everywhere as whole-number counts (seed data, tests, `step="1"` inputs), and `double` silently allowed nonsensical values like `3.7`. `velocity`, `availabilityFte`, and `overheadPercentage` were **kept** as `double` — they're genuinely fractional (seed data has `velocity=5.5`), so converting them would have been churn with no benefit. `spring.jackson.deserialization.accept-float-as-int=false` makes the API reject a fractional story-point value with a `400` instead of Jackson silently truncating it.

 ## Entities & Attributes Added Beyond the Original Brief

-The brief specified four entities (Initiative, Epic, Team, Person) with minimal attributes and left schema/relationships open, on the condition that additions be justified.
-Beyond that starting point:

 **Added entity**

-- **Quarter** (not persisted, derived from any date) — the brief specifies no planning granularity at all (initiatives "span months to years," Higher Management cares about "annual" commitments).
-Quarter was chosen as the bucket size for every calculation and view because it sits between an exact due date and a full year and is the conventional cadence for capacity planning; nothing in the brief mandates this specifically.
+- **Quarter** (not persisted, derived from any date) — Quarter was chosen as the bucket size for every calculation and view because it sits between an exact due date and a full year and is the conventional cadence for capacity planning; nothing in the brief mandates this specifically.

 **Added attributes**